- Reading Time = 8 minutes

 Does any of this strike a cord with you?
 Let me know.

-Extra: Amish or Mennonite?
-What’s the difference?
+Amish or Mennonite?
+What’s the Difference?

 Viewed from the outside, Amish and Mennonite people sometimes look similar, but there are differences worth knowing about.
 The Mennonites get their name from a man named Menno Simons.
-He started out as a Catholic priest, but rejected the faith in 1536, in part because he believed that baptism should be a conscious choice made by a person old enough to realize what they were doing, rather than the baptism of infants for whom the event could mean nothing.
+He started out as a Catholic priest, but rejected the faith in 1536, in part because he believed that baptism should be a conscious choice made by a person old enough to realize what they were doing, rather than the baptism of infants for whom the event means nothing.
 Those who followed Menno Simons became known as Mennonites.
 In addition to adult baptism, Menno Simons believed in avoiding violence and separation from the world – all in the pursuit of simplicity and fidelity to God’s ways and designs.

 Fast-forward to the year 1693 and you’ll find a Mennonite man named Jacob Ammann.
 He’d come to feel that the Mennonite communities of the time had drifted too close to the practices and lifestyles of the wider world.
 Those Mennonites who followed Ammann came to be known as Amish.
+Today you’ll find all Amish that I’ve ever seen living very simply, following the lead of Jacob Ammann.
+Some Mennonites still live this way too, while other Mennonite communities have adopted varying degrees of technology.
+The man who used a million dollars worth of high-tech heavy equipment to install drainage tiles on my farm is Mennonite, yet most of his family wears traditional, 19th century clothing.